-Partner, Chair of the Civil Rights and Municipal Liability Group, Chair of the Professional Liability Group
+Partner, Civil Rights and Municipal Liability Managing Partner & Professional Liability Managing Partner

 Obtained dismissal of a Section 1983 state-created danger claim for a psychiatrist in a federal court case.